-This is also true for the sensible heat variability (Fig. 13), although it is not as widespread.
-Thus, unlike the GS, the spatial mean signal in the KE is one of more turbulent heat loss when the KE is in a northerly position, and visce versa for a southerly position.
-As well, there seems to be an upstream influence of the KE in the waters surrounding the Korean peninsula and substantial variability throughout the East Sea/Sea of Japan.
-As for the GS, however, the meridional maximum in sensible heat variability is shifted northward compared to that for latent heat, and the maximum region for variability in meridional winds (Fig. 14) is centered over but south of the mean KE axis.
-Thus, northward shifts of the winds in concert with the KE will produce a local signal to the north of the KE, but not to the south, because southward shifts of the wind maximum following the KE can produce both signs of correlations depending location.
+We define our KE index in the region between 142°E and 160°E. There is no suggestion of a local response that follows the current (dipole) as the KE shifts in time.
+This is also true for the sensible heat variability (Fig. 13), although not as widespread.
+So unlike the GS, the spatial mean signal in the KE is one of more turbulent heat loss when the KE is in a northerly position and visa versa for a southerly position.
+And there seems to be an upstream influence of the KE in the waters surrounding the Korean peninsula and substantial variability throughout the East Sea/Sea of Japan.
+As for the GS, however, the meridional maximum in sensible heat variability is shifted northward compared to that for latent heat and the maximum region for variability in meridional winds (Fig. 14) is centered over but south of the mean KE axis.
+Thus northward shifts of the winds in concert with the KE will produce a local signal to the north of the KE, but not to the south, since southward shifts of the wind maximum following the KE can produce both signs of correlations depending location.
 Also, as for the GS, there is an increase of meridional wind variability with southward shifts of the KE in the SE part of the domain, suggesting remote shifts of storm tracks with little or no affects on the thermodynamics of the air-sea exchange.
-The vorticity map (Fig. 15) is quite interesting and shows the importance of the dual-frontal zone east of Japan.
-The mean variability is broad and generally shows a high slanting east-northeast from the point where the KE is closest to Japan.
-However, the part of the signal that varies from year to year (lower left panel of Fig. 15) indicates that this tracks over either the subarctic front or eastward extension from Japan of the
+The vorticity map (Fig. 15) is quite interesting and shows the importance of the dual frontal zone east of Japan.
+The mean variability is broad and generally shows a high slanting ENE from the point where the KE is closest to Japan.
+Yet the part of the signal that varies from year to year (lower left panel of Fig. 15) indicates that this tracks over the subarctic front or eastward extension from Japan of the Oyashio.

-Oyashio.
 It is possible that this oceanic front may move independently from the KE.
 We have not examined this here.
 It is quite apparent that despite the patchiness of the significant correlations between vorticity variability and the KE path, there is a clear sign change in their correlation across the mean KE path.
-Clearly, the atmospheric boundary layer vorticity variability changes in concert with the KE location, independent of any preexisting alignment between the KE and "mean rms vorticity" signal.
+Clearly, the atmospheric boundary layer vorticity variability changes in concert with the KE location, independent of any preexisting alignment between the KE and 'mean rms vorticity' signal.
 Again, we stress that an SST or subsurface temperature index for the subarctic front might show statistical relationships with the atmospheric vorticity variability that are different than for the KE.
 This is something for future study.